CBC prohibitions

 Introduction

-Prohibitions allow you to prevent levels of different attributes from appearing together within the same product concept.
-For example, not allowing a given brand to appear at a certain price.
-Their primary use is for preventing obviously impossible combinations from being shown to respondents.
+Prohibitions prevent specific attribute levels from appearing together within the same product concept — for example, preventing a particular brand from appearing at a certain price point.
+Their primary use is avoiding obviously impossible combinations.

-If you try to specify too many prohibitions, Discover will warn you and not allow you to proceed.
-Specifying prohibitions also may lead to an increased number of recommended CBC tasks.
+If too many prohibitions are specified, Discover will warn you and prevent you from proceeding.
+Prohibitions may also increase the recommended number of CBC tasks.

 Creating a prohibition